How to Create Your Website with TYPO3 (Brand Examples)

 With more and more people browsing on cell phones and tablets, your website needs to look good everywhere.TYPO3 supports Responsive Design, so your pages automatically adapt to different screen sizes with no extra effort.

-By using TYPO3 Templates and Fluid and focusing on Responsive Design, TYPO3 helps you create a professional website that works well on both desktop and mobile devices.
+TYPO3 helps you create a professional website.
+It uses templates and Fluid.
+It also emphasizes responsive design.
+This website works well on desktop and mobile devices.

 Managing Content in TYPO3 Backend

-The TYPO3 Backend was developed to make content management simple and clear, even for large websites.
+The TYPO3 Backend was developed to make content management easy and clear, even for large websites.

 Creating and organizing pages

 You can build your website structure by creating pages and subpages in the backend.
-With the TYPO3 page tree, you can see the entire layout of your website at a glance and rearrange the pages as needed.
+The page tree allows you to see the layout of your website at a glance.
+You can rearrange the pages as needed.

 Adding content elements

-In TYPO3, you can add different types of content such as text, images, videos and more.
-You simply select the type of content you want, enter the details and place it on your page.
-This way, you can create appealing pages even without any technical knowledge.
+In TYPO3, you can add different types of content such as text, images, videos, and more.
+Simply select the desired content type, enter the details, and place it on your page.
+This allows you to create appealing pages even without technical knowledge.

 Multilingual content management

 If your website needs to support multiple languages, TYPO3 makes it easy.
-You can create language versions of pages and content that are all managed from the same backend.
+You can create language versions of pages and content, all managed through the same backend.
 This keeps your website consistent and easy to update in all languages.

-With the TYPO3 backend, editors have all the tools they need to keep the website fresh and organized, no matter how big the project gets.
+With the TYPO3 backend, editors have all the tools they need.
+This keeps the website fresh and clear, no matter how large the project is.

-TYPO3 is very flexible, as you can add additional functions through extensions.
+TYPO3 is very flexible because you can add additional functions through extensions.
 These are like apps that add new tools or functions to your website.

 TYPO3 extensions and plugins

-There are many ready-made TYPO3 Extensions that help you add news sections, forms, galleries or even online stores.
+There are many ready-made TYPO3 Extensions.
+They help, for example, with adding news areas, forms, galleries, or online shops.
 You can find these in the TYPO3 Extension Repository (TER) and install the desired extensions.

-TYPO3 can be easily combined with other tools such as Google Analytics to track visitors or marketing platforms to automate emails and campaigns.
-These integrations help you to get more out of your website.
+TYPO3 can be easily combined with other tools.
+For example, with Google Analytics to track visitors.
+Marketing platforms for automating emails and campaigns are also possible.
+These integrations help you get more out of your website.

-If you need special features that don't yet exist, developers can use TYPO3's API to create customized solutions.
+If you need special features that don't yet exist, developers can create their own solutions using the TYPO3 API.
 This makes TYPO3 a powerful solution for websites with special requirements.

 SEO and Performance Optimization in TYPO3 Website

-TYPO3 offers integrated tools and extensions that help with search engine optimization.
-The yoast SEO extension for TYPO3, for example, helps you optimize your content, meta titles and descriptions.
+TTYPO3 offers integrated tools and extensions that help with search engine optimization.
+The Yoast SEO extension for TYPO3 CMS helps you optimize your content.
+It also improves meta titles and descriptions.

 Ensuring accessibility and user-friendliness